1123/KafkaConsumerStaticPartitionAssignment/README.md

 #### Running the Demo:

-* Execute terrafrom in the terrafrom subfolder: `terraform apply`.
+* Execute terrafrom in the `terraform` subfolder:
+  * `terraform apply`
   This will require you to log into your Confluent Cloud account and set up the required resources.
 * Take note of the generated API Key and the bootstrap servers endpoint.
+* Use this information to create files
+  * `src/main/resources/producer.properties` and
+  * `src/main/resources/consumer.properties`
-* Use this information to create files  `src/main/resources/producer.properties` and `src/main/resources/consumer.properties` from the corresponding template files in the same directory.
+  from the corresponding template files in the same directory.
+* Compile the code:
+  * `mvn clean compile`
-* Run the DeliveryProducer, OrderProducer and TrackEventProducer main classes to populate the created topics.
+* Run the DeliveryProducer, OrderProducer and TrackEventProducer main classes to populate the created topics:
+  * `./run-delivery-producer.sh`
+  * `./run-order-produer.sh`
+  * `./run-track-event-producer.sh`

 * Run three instances of the consumer application by executing the scripts `run-consumer-{1,2,3}.sh`; each in a separate terminal window.
   The consumers will read their parition assignments from the environement variable `ASSIGNED_PARTITIONS` and consume from exactly those partitions.
   You can manually reassign partitions to different consumer instances by modifiying this variable for each consumer and restart the consumers.